Online therapy for teens & women in Florida, Illinois, and Texas

 I believe therapy should feel real, supportive, and actually help you change your life.

-Therapy with me isn’t about quick fixes.
-It’s about showing up as you are (however that might look right now), doing the work together, and building changes that actually last.
+This isn’t about quick fixes.
+It’s about showing up as you are, building momentum together, and creating changes that actually last.

 How I can help